Anythingbutnotyou/Password-Recovery-Module/README.md

 Password Reset: Once the user verifies their identity, they are typically allowed to set a new password for their account.
 The old password is invalidated.

 Logging and Monitoring: It's important to log and monitor password recovery attempts to detect and prevent any suspicious activity.

+When implementing a password recovery module, it's essential to follow best practices for security.
+This includes proper encryption of sensitive data, secure communication channels, and protection against common attacks like phishing.

+User Education: Users should be educated about the password recovery process and how to keep their accounts secure.
+They should be encouraged to use strong, unique passwords.